How to Raise a Socially Intelligent Child

 Preschoolers are social creatures, generally very interested in other kids and quick to notice and adopt social norms.
 They're becoming more able to control themselves, and more able to verbalize their feelings, opening up a host of options beyond hitting and screaming.
 It's a perfect opportunity to teach them social habits that will help them throughout childhood.

-The good news is that shy kids can learn to manage shyness.
+The good news is that most kids can learn to manage social anxiety so they can connect happily with others, enter new groups, and speak up for themselves.
 They just need a little extra support.
-So what’s the best way to help your child overcome shyness?